 Welcome to our lab!

 Our main research interests are concerned with the broad field of plant evolution and phylogenetics.
-We use comparative bioinformatics approaches to gain insights into the fascinating evolutionary dynamics of plant genomes.
-We are also interested in developing computational tools that can be used to gain novel biological insights from various kinds of data.
+We use comparative, bioinformatics approaches to gain insights into the fascinating evolutionary dynamics of plant genomes.
+In this process, we develop novel computational tools, based on machine learning, reinforcement learning, and advanced probabilistic evolutionary models.
+These allow us to gain novel biological insights from various kinds of data.
 For more detailed information see the Research page.

-Lior Glick re-join the lab.
+Lior Glick re-joins the lab.
 One day he will become a PhD student.
 Welcome back Lior

 CRISTA is out!
 Our new method can better predict the cleavage efficiencies of a genomic target using CRISPR-Cas9.

 Anat Shafir joins the lab as a new MSc student.
 Welcome Anat!